-If the function returns a draws_matrix
+If the function returns a draws_matrix object, no other

 work is necessary to make it work with SBC.